SovereignCloudStack/standards/Standards/scs-0215-v1-robustness-features.md

 After this, new CSRs MUST be approved manually or with a third-party controller, e.g. the [kubelet-csr-approver](https://github.com/postfinance/kubelet-csr-approver).

 It is also RECOMMENDED to renew the CA regularly to avoid an expiration of the CA.
-This standard doesn't set a timeline for this, since it is dependent on the CA.
+This standard doesn't set an exact timeline for a renewal, since it is dependent on lifetime and therefore expiration date of the CA in question.

 ## Related Documents